anartovich/register-apis/README.md

-14. This script will deploy multiple containers of Prizm mocking server on your machine: one per API spec in the *`./APIs`* folder.
+14. This script will deploy multiple containers of the Prism mocking server on your machine: one per API spec in the `*./APIs*/mocked` folder.
 The containers use one port per container starting with 4010.

     **Note**: make sure that you have enough resources to run Axway APIM and multiple docker containers